 - Type: Strawberry, blueberry, raspberry, blackberry, red currant, and black currant

-- Nutrient profile: Vitamin A, vitamin C, iron, magie, and potassium
+- Nutrient profile: Vitamin A, vitamin C, iron, magnesium, and potassium

-- Who should not consume berries: People with salicylates sensitivity, prescription blood thinners, and diabetes.
+- Who should not consume berries: People with salicylates sensitivity, prescription blood thinners.

 Set aside its uncomfortable duration smell, garlic and its close cousins provides a huge amount of sulfur for collagen to synthesize in the cells.